Skip to content

 In this introduction to watercolor painting, this is a 10 session (20 hours) will promise to give you the skills required to enjoy watercolor as your new loved hobby!
 Learn the foundations of this versatile and creative medium: Design layouts, color palettes, composition, texture, and light will all be covered.
 Ginny Joyner, a professional watercolor illustrator, leads everyone through exercises designed to explore the many techniques associated with watercolor.
 No previous art experience required.
 Open to all ages and levels!
 Quality materials are important in watercolor and are included in the fee.
 Kits will be available the first day of class and are yours to keep.
 "Watercolor for beginners with Ginny was a truly delightful experience.
 Ginny taught me important watercolor skills and gave me the confidence to keep painting!
 I would definitely take a class with her again."- EP "I was delighted with my beginner watercolor class.
 Ginny was so encouraging and supportive.
 You couldn’t help but learn and improve, no matter your level of ability.
 I will definitely sign up for more".
 JG Watercolor- Pears by Ginny Joyner

-marc falardeau (flickr) (CC BY 2.0)
+• Sudhamshu Hebbar (flickr) (CC BY 2.0)

-If you are just beginning your wheel throwing journey, or if you have some experience, but want to learn more while you work independently, then join us for Mixed Level Wheel Throwing with veteran potter of 20 years, and high school ceramics teacher, Ryan Strobel.
-During these 12-weeks you will discover the art of pottery wheel throwing in this engaging mixed-level class, perfect for beginners and experienced potters alike.
-Learn essential techniques, refine your skills, and create unique ceramic pieces under the guidance of an expert instructor in a supportive, creative, and judgement-free environment.
+If you are just beginning your wheel throwing journey, or if you have some experience, but want to learn more while you work independently, then join us for Mixed Level Wheel Throwing with Jessica LaBonte, owner of Cedar Tree Pottery.
+During these 12-weeks you will learn new skills, or refine your techniques, and create beautiful ceramics with as much instruction as you need.
+At the CVU ceramics studio, we offer and welcome a fun and judgement-free collaborative environment for potters of all levels.
 Only 10 spots available!
 Students will have access to stoneware, mid-fire clay, Cone 6.
 All clay, glazes (brushed and dipped), use of the studio, tools, as well as firing costs are included in the fee.
 NOTE: Only the provided glazes and clay are allowed in the studio.
-BONUS: Free access to "Open Studio" on Monday evenings 5pm-8pm starting Sept 29-Dec 22.
-No open studio on 11/24.
-Recommended minimum age: 16+
+BONUS: Free access to "Open Studio" on Monday evenings 5pm-8pm starting Feb 16-May 4.
+No open studio on Feb 23 and April 20.
+Recommended minimum age: High School.
+"I really loved taking Beginner Ceramics with Jessica.
+This was my first time taking an Access Class at CVU and it was a wonderful experience and I really enjoyed myself.
+I am looking forward to taking more Access Classes in the future."
+CP

-If you are just beginning your journey in pottery, or if you have some experience and want to learn more while you work independently, then join artist, Lisa Bresler on Wednesdays and get ready to create!
-During these 10-weeks you will learn new pottery skills, refine your techniques, and create beautiful ceramics with as much instruction as you need.
-Focus will be mostly on wheel throwing, but for those that prefer hand-building you will have all the support you need!
+If you are just beginning your wheel throwing journey, or if you have some experience, but want to learn more while you work independently, then join us for Mixed Level Wheel Throwing with Jessica LaBonte, owner of Cedar Tree Pottery.
+During these 12-weeks you will learn new skills, or refine your techniques, and create beautiful ceramics with as much instruction as you need.
 At the CVU ceramics studio, we offer and welcome a fun and judgement-free collaborative environment for potters of all levels.
 Only 10 spots available!
 Students will have access to stoneware, mid-fire clay, Cone 6.
 All clay, glazes (brushed and dipped), use of the studio, tools, as well as firing costs are included in the fee.
 NOTE: Only the provided glazes and clay are allowed in the studio.
-BONUS: Free access to "Open Studio" on Monday evenings 5pm-8pm starting Sept 29-Dec 22.
-No open studio on 11/24.
+BONUS: Free access to "Open Studio" on Monday evenings 5pm-8pm starting Feb 16-May 4.
+No open studio on Feb 23 and April 20.
 Recommended minimum age: High School.
+"I really loved taking Beginner Ceramics with Jessica.
+This was my first time taking an Access Class at CVU and it was a wonderful experience and I really enjoyed myself.
+I am looking forward to taking more Access Classes in the future."
+CP

-Tool Dude8mm (flickr) (CC BY 2.0)
+• Tool Dude8mm (flickr) (CC BY 2.0)

 Welding Fabrication